 “I was quite younger then,” he recalled, “and it just struck me that Hong Kong was so full of life; there was so much energy and such a commitment to make it a special place.”

 He was skeptical of the effort by Great Britain and China to strike a deal about Hong Kong’s future without sufficient input from those it would most directly affect.
 “I’ve always felt that paper deals made from a distance are one thing, but another thing is how they’re going to work out on the ground,” he said.
 “We’re seeing that right now, as we’ve seen it over the past few decades, as there have been waves of democracy demonstrations.”

 Asked whether he felt the protests in Hong Kong today bear out his point at the end of the 1984 article, Staple reflected: “This is a much younger generation than the one I was writing about.
-These kids hadn’t been born yet when I wrote that article, though many of there parents were democracy activists.
+These kids hadn’t been born yet when I wrote that article, though many of their parents were democracy activists.
 It’s sort of an echo generation.”